Lukas Graham is Powered by Vestas

 concept for live events

-Vestas delivers an innovative battery concept to power Lukas Graham's six In the Round concert shows - replacing traditional diesel generators as power source for the lights and sound during the concert.
+Vestas delivered an innovative battery concept to power Lukas Graham's six In the Round concert shows - replacing traditional diesel generators as power source for the lights and sound during the concert.

 "Energy storage technology is a key enabler for the energy transition at large - it will be applied widely across society to help accommodate the shift to a greener energy system."